-The land is typical of other grable farmland on the fringes of the river valley and the wider downland of the AONB.
-The site is highly visible from the open countryside to the east.
-Development would not conserve the special qualities or natural beauty of the AONB.
+The land is typical of other arable farmland on the fringes of the river valley and this wider download of the ACNB.
+The site is highly visible from the open-countryside to the east.
+Development would not conserve the special qualities or natural beauty of the ACNB.